SamuelSwartzberg/flashcardifying_text_temp/inf.md

 signals allow the kernel to communicate asynchronously with a process.
 In the context of terminals, signals may be sent by/via TTY driver or some other part of the terminal subsystem.

+##### appearance

+Things such as color and cursor movement in the terminal are implemented via control characters.

 ##### terminal window

-A terminal emulated within a GUI is known as a terminal window Alternative terminal window (mac)|iTerm2
+A terminal emulated within a GUI is known as a terminal window Alternative terminal window (mac)|iTerm2 xterm is the classic terminal window for the X window system. most terminal windows are based of xterm

 ##### shell commands for terminal management